-Row House Cafe, a South Lake Union holdout, to be torn down for apartments
+Row House Café, a South Lake Union holdout, to be torn down for apartments

 But, she says, “Change is the one constant in the neighborhood.
 It was built to accommodate workers in the area.
 What’s happening right now is a complete repeat of what happened in the early 1900s.”

-Demolition of the café will begin sometime in 2018, said Steve Orser, development manager for Plus Investment.
+Demolition of the cafe will begin sometime in 2018, said Steve Orser, development manager for Plus Investment.

-He said about the site, “There was a lot of emotional attraction to the building, especially how cute it is, and especially given all the changes in South Lake Union.
+He says about the site, “There was a lot of emotional attraction to the building, especially how cute it is, and especially given all the changes in South Lake Union.
 Everything is different in South Lake Union.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.